IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/hierarchical_grid_load_on_demand.md

 ## Hierarchical Grid Load On Demand

 The Ignite UI for Angular [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html) can be rendered in such way that it would require the minimal amount of data to get from the server so the user could see it as quickly as possible.
-Then only after the user expands a row containing a child grid he would receive the data for that particular child grid.
-This mechanism also known as Load on Demand can be easily configured to work with any remote data.
+Then, only after the user expands a row containing a child grid, he would receive the data for that particular child grid.
+This mechanism, also known as Load on Demand, can be easily configured to work with any remote data.

-In this topic we would demonstrate how to achieve Load on Demand by creating our own Remote Service Provider for the [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html) that uses remote oData v4 Service that is readily available.
-Here's the working demo and later we will go through it step by step and describe the process of how creating it.
+In this topic we would demonstrate how to achieve Load on Demand, by creating our own Remote Service Provider for the [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html), using a remote oData v4 Service that is readily available.
+Here's the working demo and later we will go through it step by step and describe the process of creating it.

 ### Demo